dlaub3/blog/perl/practical-perl-primer.md

 # since that defaults to global
 # A bareword is a word without quotes that Perl allows to behave as a string.

-# The OO file interface
+# The IO file interface
 use 5.18.0;
 use warnings;
 use IO::File;